About This Course

 - Brett M.

 If you registered to attend this course online, the session times will be sent to you one week before your program start date.
-The course will be held on GoToMeeting.
+Virtual classes will be held on GoToMeeting.

 Onsite corporate classes are also available.
 Discounts are available for 3 or more attendees and academics currently at a degree-granting institution.
 Contact us using the form on this page to learn more.